 Determine Feeding Frequency

 Multiple meals should be fed throughout the day to young and growing puppies.
-As puppies grow and mature, the number of meals fed should decrease.
-Puppies require frequent meals throughout the day versus one large meal.
+As puppies grow and mature, the number of meals fed can decrease.
+Young puppies require frequent meals throughout the day versus one large meal.
 The amount of meals a puppy needs is dependent on the age of the puppy.

 Number of Meals to Feed Puppies

-Divide Estimated Daily Intake into the number of feedings required for the puppy’s age.
+Divide the Estimated Daily Intake into the number of feedings required for the puppy’s age.

-On average, puppies have a higher growth rate in the first six months of age and frequent meals are ideal for early development.
-Once the puppy has reached adult maturity, meals can be decreased to once a day, if suitable for the individual dog.
+On average, puppies have a higher growth rate within the first six months of age.
+Frequent meals are ideal for this accelerated early development.
+Growth will slow down somewhat for most puppies over 6 months of age.
+Once the dog has reached adult maturity meals can be decreased to once a day, if suitable for the individual dog.

 Example 1, Continued